 The case to stop VicForests logging precious old-growth forests

-In October 2017, on behalf of Fauna and Flora Research Collective, we commenced urgent legal proceedings in the Victorian Supreme Court after finding out that VicForests had built a logging road and pegged out a coupe, ready to start clearing trees in the Kuark forest.
+In October 2017, on behalf of Fauna and Flora Research Collective, EJA lawyers commenced urgent legal proceedings in the Victorian Supreme Court after finding out that VicForests had built a logging road and pegged out a coupe, ready to start clearing trees in the Kuark forest.

-This was the first case to test the legal obligations on DELWP to place high conservation values such as old growth forests in protection zones.
+This was the first case to test the legal obligations on a Victorian government department to place high conservation values such as old growth forests in protection zones.

 The case alleges that VicForests and DELWP have not protected the minimum area of old-growth forest required by law, and that until it does, logging in these areas of old-growth forest is unlawful and must not go ahead.

 In this case the FFRC is seeking orders to protect the minimum area of old-growth forest required by law across East Gippsland (60%).
 It also seeks to stop logging planned at over thirty areas of intact old-growth forests in East Gippsland that have never been logged.